Showing Collections: 61 - 90 of 164

 Collection includes Sigma XI membership nominations, meeting minutes, constitution and by-laws, annual reports, and history of Sigma Xi; student activities rosters and regulations, guides to student organizations, student telephone directory, publications, photocopies of news clippings of GW Band, button, posters, academic evaluations.

-Materials in this collection include budgets, departmental business, correspondence and reading exam results.
+Materials in this collection include budgets, departmental business, correspondence, reading exam results, and websites.
 The collection covers the years 1970 to 1995.

 The Graduate Council was created by University President Cloyd Heck Marvin.
 This collection contains minutes and summaries of the council.

-Collection includes Reading Center client files, student papers, reports, newsletters, pamphlets, a time capsule, and a video tape, and range in date from 1930 to 1992.
+Collection includes Reading Center client files, student papers, reports, newsletters, pamphlets, a time capsule, a video tape, and websites, and range in date from 1930 to 1992.
 Materials were put on exhibit in the Fall of 2004 in the Gelman Library to celebrate the Centenary of the School.